The Iron Giant: Home media and television syndication

 After criticism that it mounted an ineffective marketing campaign for its theatrical release, Warner Bros. revamped its advertising strategy for the video release of the film, including tie-ins with Honey Nut Cheerios, AOL and General Motors and secured the backing of three U.S. congressmen (Ed Markey, Mark Foley and Howard Berman).
 Awareness of the film was increased by its February 2000 release as a pay-per-view title, which also increased traffic to the film's website.

 The Iron Giant was released on VHS and DVD on November 23, 1999, with a Laserdisc release following on December 6.
 Warner Bros. spent $35 million to market the home video release of the film.
 The VHS edition came in three versions—pan and scan, pan and scan with an affixed Giant toy to the clamshell case, and a widescreen version.
 All of the initial widescreen home video releases were in 1.85:1, the incorrect aspect ratio for the film.
 In 2000, television rights to the film were sold to Cartoon Network and TNT for $3 million.
 Cartoon Network showed the film continuously for 24 consecutive hours in the early 2000s for such holidays as the Fourth of July and Thanksgiving.

 The Special Edition DVD was released on November 16, 2004.
 In 2014, Bird entered discussions with Warner Bros. regarding the possibility of releasing The Iron Giant on Blu-ray.
 On April 23, he wrote on Twitter that "WB & I have been talking.
 But they want a bare-bones disc.
 I want better," and encouraged fans to send tweets to Warner Home Video in favor of a Special Edition Blu-ray of the film.
 The film was ultimately released on Blu-ray on September 6, 2016, and included both the theatrical and 2015 Signature Edition cuts, as well as a documentary entitled The Giant's Dream that covered the making of the film.
-This version also received a DVD release months earlier on February 6 with The Giant's Dream documentary removed.
-This film became available on HBO Max on November 1, 2020.
+This version also received a DVD release months earlier on February 16 with The Giant's Dream documentary removed.